Day Trips from Palermo

 How to choose the right day trip from Palermo

 Palermo sits at the centre of northern Sicily, within easy reach of medieval hilltop towns, ancient Greek temples and stretches of undeveloped coastline.
 The current catalogue covers three guided options across two main routes: a coastal combo to Cefalù and Monreale, and a culture-focused trip to Corleone.
-Prices start at €65 for a walking tour and go up to €1,220 for a private full-day experience.
+The most affordable are shared walking tours, while private full-day experiences sit at the premium end of the range.

 Choosing the right day trip from Palermo depends on whether you want coastal scenery and Norman mosaics or a deeper look at Sicilian history beyond the usual tourist trail.
 The sections below break each option down by type, cost and what is included so you can compare before booking.